The HYArts district nurtures and celebrates the creativity and talent of established and emerging Cape Cod artists.

 The house was once owned by John Marcoux and two teachers from the old Hyannis Normal School resided there.
 Prior to the town purchase, former owner Jan Girardi turned it into a modeling agency.
 Artist Sarah Holl was the town’s first artist-in-residence to occupy the space.

 46 Pearl is conveniently located within walking distance to downtown Hyannis including steps away from Main Street and Hyannis Harbor.
-The property is located on the Hyannis Hyarts Arts Campus which also includes a gallery at 50 Pearl and small pottery work studio (former garage for 50 Pearl).
+Studio 46 is located on the Hyannis Hyarts Arts Campus which also includes a gallery at 50 Pearl and small pottery work studio (former garage for 50 Pearl).
 50 Pearl was constructed in ca. 1825.
 Known as the Captain Sidney Crowell House it houses nautical-themed original Vernon B. Coleman murals.

 The Guyer Barn originally an outbuilding for a residential property, this one and one-half story wood frame barn (1865-1906) was converted to an art gallery and is now a year round community art space for exhibits, classes, workshops and summer black-box theater productions.

+Sarah Holl was the first artist-in-residence at 46 Pearl Street from 2007 through 2016.
+Currently her studio is in Dennis, Massachusetts.
 Sarah Holl’s passion is evident in her vibrant, colorful paintings.
 She is an ardent and talented professional artist who has worked in both clay and paint for over 20 years.
 Sarah’s daily life revolves around art making and community involvement within the arts.
 This combination of dedication and originality has allowed Sarah to carve an artistic path for herself marked by challenge and change, two defining ingredients for a successful career in the arts.